huiguangwang/huiguangwang.github.io/_posts/2025-4-13-course-3dvision_question3.md

 ---
-title: Course-Pixel Coordinate Estimation from 2D World Coordinates on a Plane Using an RGB-D Camera
+title: Pixel Coordinate Estimation from 2D World Coordinates on a Plane Using an RGB-D Camera
 classes: wide
 author_profile: true
 date: 2025-04-13